alan-turing-institute/AutSPACEs/code-of-conduct.md

 - who, if anyone, was the bad actor

 This information will be collected either in person or in writing.
-Kirstie Whitaker will provide a written summary of the information surrounding the incident.
+Bastian Greshake Tzovaras will provide a written summary of the information surrounding the incident.
 All participants will be anonymised in the summary report, referred to as "Community Member 1", "Community Member 2", or "Research Team Member 1".
 The "de-anonymising key" will be kept in a separate file and only accessed to link repeated reports against the same person over time.

-Kirstie Whitaker will aim to have a resolution agreed upon within one week.
+Bastian Greshake Tzovaras will aim to have a resolution agreed upon within one week.
-In the event that a resolution can't be determined in that time, Kirstie will respond to the reporter(s) with an update and projected timeline for resolution.
+In the event that a resolution can't be determined in that time, Bastian Greshake Tzovaras will respond to the reporter(s) with an update and projected timeline for resolution.

 ### 4.4 Resolutions

 At the time of writing Dr Whitaker is the only enforcing member of the Code of Conduct reporting team.

 Once a committee has been formed, the committee will agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the Autistica/Turing citizen science project, will break the tie.
+If the committee cannot reach consensus and deadlocks for over a week, Bastian Greshake Tzovaras, as lead investigator of the Autistica/Turing citizen science project, will break the tie.

 Possible responses may include: